 About the wine:

 Ripe and juicy, this wine is fresh and bursting with black fruit.
-The acidity and juicy fruitiness are balanced by a core of fine tannins that will allow the wine to age.
+The acidity and juicy fruit are balanced by a core of fine tannins that will allow the wine to age.
 Best enjoyed starting in 2024.

 James Suckling